 Sure, electronic dance music has surged in popularity around the world over the past decade.
 And yes, an international hub like LA has world-class venues that cater to this genre (Academy, Sound, and the legendary Avalon to name a few).

 However, let’s not forget that hip-hop had a similar – if not bigger – global surge across 2+ decades in the 90s and aughts, and Los Angeles was THE MOST INSTRUMENTAL CITY in this rise to prominence.
 From Boston to Barcelona to Bangkok, an entire generation of humanity was culturally shaped by the beats, rhymes, and lifestyles of LA’s enduring hip-hop legends: Eazy-E, Ice Cube, Dr. Dre, Snoop Dogg, 2Pac, The Game, Tyga, Kendrick Lamar, YG, and Nipsey Hussle.
-The preponderance of a taste for hip-hop music among Angelenos – owing to its noticeably large population of blacks and Latinos – has always exerted strong influence on Hollywood and the power players and tastemakers who have resided in LA’s neighborhoods and controlled pop culture for decades before the internet and social media existed.
+The preponderance of a taste for hip-hop music among Angelenos has always exerted strong influence on Hollywood.
 Nowhere is this more evident than in LA’s nightlife scene, where the hottest spots – established paparazzi “it” spots and well-funded newcomers alike – always spin hip-hop to packed crowds of locals and tourists.

-In 2020, hip-hop is making a comeback…. but here in LA, our old friend never really went anywhere.
+In 2023, hip-hop is making a comeback…. but here at the best clubs in LA, our old friend never really went anywhere.
 Here are the most popular hip-hop nightclubs across the sprawling City of Angels.
 And when you have some time, grab a cool drink, chillax in the Cali sunshine and dive into the ocean of hundreds of available entertainment venues and events across LA using our Discotech app.

 For 6+ years, Warwick has been endlessly lauded by celebrity glitterati, globetrotting party people, and hospitality industry insiders alike as one of THE BEST nightclub experiences in the world.
 The venue perfectly captures the chic vibe and glamorous ethos that has defined Hollywood for a century, while incorporating unique modern touches such as tableside craft cocktail service, ultra-friendly service staff, and themed interior design decor that changes periodically to create the fresh feel of a brand-new upscale venue.
 The “X” you’ll see in Warwick’s social media posts refers to Warwick’s tenth and current remodel, which calls to mind a pink-hued secret garden with fresh flower arrangements hanging from the ceiling and walls.
 (The previous remodel No. 9 was a dimly lit French brasserie; No. 8 was an airy, colorful Moroccan bazaar theme.)
 Weekend nights are certainly can’t-miss, but it’s the Wednesday nights here that are what partying in Hollywood is all about.